CodePath-Guru-Bots/meet-and-greet/README.md

 Main Methods
 ```
 get_user_list() - so can be reused for ios and, cyb all tf
- """gets the list of users from specific
+ """gets the list of users from specific user-groups (i.e. @new-ios-tfs-fall2021)"""
- channel (i.e. alltf-announcement-channel)"""

 create_group_dm()
 """ Takes in array of students and